-At the hotel itself, you can pay a visit to one of the two film theatres and enjoy watching movies in the weekly Film Club.
+At the hotel itself, you can enjoy watching movies in the weekly Film Club at its theatre.
 The hotel rooms are individually designed and some of them have rooftop terraces that you can have all to yourself.

 7. Hotel Café Royal

 Hotel Café Royal is an iconic and luxurious 5-star hotel on Regent Street in the heart of London.

 The hotel is one of the sights of the British capital in its own right and a third of its rooms are suites.
 Upon entering the hotel, guests are greeted with a grand, newly-refurbished lobby, one of the biggest in London.

 Aside from using the state-of-the-art training studio and spa, guests can also enjoy delicious cuisine at a range of bars and restaurants, from afternoon tea at the stylish Oscar Wilde Bar with its Louis XVI furnishings, to fine dining from internationally renowned chef Laurent Tourondel at the hotel’s grill and sushi bar, Laurent at Café Royal.